folio-org/stripes/doc/permissions.md

 ## Naming permissions

 Each module that defines permissions should use a unique prefix, related to the module-name, at the start of the names of permissions that it defines.
-For example, mod-users defines the "ability to read a collection of user records" permission, so it has a `users` prefix at the start of its name, `users.collection.get`.
+For example, mod-users defines the "ability to read a collection of user records" permission, so the name of that permission has a `users` prefix, yielding `users.collection.get`.

 Permissions defined in front-end modules are given names whose prefixes begin with `ui-`.
-For example, the "can edit user profiles" permission, defined in ui-users, is named `ui-users.edit`.
+For example, the high-level "can edit user profiles" permission, defined in ui-users, is named `ui-users.edit`.

 (In the past, modules have sometimes defined permissions with names that belong to other modules.
 For example, the high-level "can edit user profiles" permissions was originally defined on the server-side "users-bl" (business logic) module and named `users-bl.edit`.
 When the software was enhanced so that UI modules could define permissions, this permission was moved across to ui-users, but initially retained its old name `users-bl.edit`.
 This is no longer done: the permission has been renamed `ui-users.edit`.)

-## Permission enforcement on back-end and front-end
+## Permission enforcement

 A user is allowed to perform an operation only if they have the necessary permission.

-Almost all permissions are rigorously enforced by back-end modules -- e.g. mod-users simply will not allow someone without the `users.collection.get` permission to read collections of user records.
+Almost all permissions are rigorously enforced on the back-end by Okapi -- e.g. mod-users will simply never receive a request to read collections of user records sent by a user without the `users.collection.get` permission.
+(For most permissions, the back-end module itself need do no checking: it just declares in its module descriptor which permissions are required for which operations need which permissions, and Okapi takes care of it.
+Individual back-end modules are however responsible for checking the presence or "desired permissions" -- an esoteric concept of no direct importance to the front end.)

 In addition to this, the UI code also checks permissions, so that it can avoid offering the user operations that it knows will fail on the back-end.
-For example, a user without the `circulation.loans.item.put` permission is not offered the opportunity to renew a loan, since the attempt to do so would be rejected by the back-end module.
+For example, a user without the `circulation.loans.item.put` permission is not offered the opportunity to renew a loan, since UI knows that the attempt to do so would be rejected by the back-end module.

 A few permissions are checked only on the UI side: for example, the link to the Items UI module is displayed only to users who have the `module.items.enabled` permission.
 While a different UI could bypass such UI-only permissions, doing so would not violate security as the back-end permissions would still be checked.
 Omitting UI elements for which the relevant back-end features will not permit operations is a service to the user, not a security feature.